learn-co-curriculum/phase-3-nds-introduction/README.md

 ## Conclusion

-As we've seen in this lesson, nested data structures are a tool for representing complex information in a way that humans can read and that computers can process.
-Using simple tools like expressions, statements, methods, `Array` manipulation commands, and `Hash` manipulation commands, we can transform NDS' that we create or get from somewhere else in a way to produce insight.
+Nested data structures are tools for representing complex information in a way that humans can read and that computers can process.
+Reading them and processing them allows us to create _insights_ that improve our lives.

 The remainder of this module will train up our skill in working with NDS with the collaboration of a computer to produce insight.

+To start, we'll introduce some of the simplest nested data structures.
+These structures tend to be nested together to build complex data structures, so it's helpful to understand them in isolation.
+The four we'll be digging into in the next several lessons are:

+* `Array` of `Array`s (AoA)
+* `Array` of `Hash`es (AoH)
+* `Hash` of `Array`s (HoA)
+* `Hash` of `Hash`es (HoH)

+Let's get started!

 [bsoutbreak]: https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak
 [Moneyball]: https://grantland.com/features/the-economics-moneyball/